Difference between const and readonly in typescript/angular

 console.log(constArray); // [3, 1, 4, 14]

-However, an original array can not be reassigned.
+However, the original array cannot be reassigned.

 For example, an array variable reassigns with new array values that give an error Cannot assign to ‘constArray’ because it is a constant.